creativeslice/goldenegg-public/includes/README.md

   			)
 ```

-   To protect against timezone conflicts, this Calendar Class sets the PHP timezone to UTC-0.
-The Class uses the Wordpress General Settings for a Wordpress Timezone.
-If a
-   The Class then returns timestamps that are UnixTime offset by the Wordpress timezone_offset.
-This timestamp will be called here WPLOCAL.
-(If a Timezone is not set, the
-   Calendar outputs true UnixTime referenced to UTC.)
+To protect against timezone conflicts, **Calendar** sets the PHP timezone to UTC-0 and then uses the Wordpress General Settings for a Wordpress Timezone. **Calendar** then returns timestamps that are UnixTime offset by the Wordpress timezone_offset.
+This returned timestamp will be called here WPLOCAL.
+(If a Timezone is not set, **Calendar** outputs true UnixTime referenced to UTC.)

 WPLOCAL timestamps will look like Unix Timestamp, but technically are not, and thus might be confusing.
-WPLOCAL can be defined as:
-   the number of seconds that have elapsed since 00:00:00 Wordpress Local TimeZone, Thursday, 1 January 1970.
+WPLOCAL can be defined as: *the number of seconds that have elapsed since 00:00:00 Wordpress Local TimeZone, Thursday, 1 January 1970.*
-  /